 Figure 4: RoboClaw’s status LEDs.

 There are three buttons labeled MODE, SET and LiPO.
-These buttons can be used to set the mode of the RoboClaw as well as other settings related to each mode of operation.
+These buttons can be used to set the mode of the RoboClaw as well as other related settings.
 See this App Note or the manual for information about using these buttons.

 Micro USB Port